-Take a nap to sharpen your brain, suggests new science
+Taking a nap sharpens your brain, suggests new science

 A new study finds that naps bring cognitive benefits.